SouthGreenPlatform/VcfHunter/README.md

 ### vcf2pop.1.0.py

-This program will select from a marker for genetical mapping analysis from a vcf file based on several criterias.
+This program will select markers for genetical mapping analysis from a vcf file based on several criterias.
 It will outpout coded markers for two genetical mapping software (onemap and joinmap).